leafo/moonrocks/README.md

 ### `moonrocks install`

+> This command is no longer necessary as rocks.moonrocks.org has become luarocks.org

-`install` is a simple wrapper for running `luarocks install`, excpet that it prepends `--server=http://rocks.moonscript.org` to the argument list, ensuring that MoonRocks is checked as a module source.
+`install` is a simple wrapper for running `luarocks install`, except that it prepends `--server=http://rocks.moonscript.org` to the argument list, ensuring that MoonRocks is checked as a module source.